getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 > 💰 ~15 people working part or full time over >18 months in San Francisco and Toronto easily tops $3M.

-# Doing the right thing for our users
+# Optimizing for User Experience

+One of the primary goals of this project was to deliver a great user experience for our customers.
+This drove most of our decision-making.

 It would’ve been an easy implementation to simply deploy a completely disjointed instance of Sentry in the EU.
 Unfortunately, this would’ve been a terrible user experience for many customers.

 You’ve probably experienced the bad UX I’m talking about with other products.
 Every time you want to log in, you have to tell them your email address or the name of your organization, then they send you a link to the right URL where you can actually log in.
-We wanted to avoid that rigmarole.

-One major reason for this is that about half of Sentry’s users are in multiple Sentry organizations, and those organizations can now be in different data centers!
+We wanted to avoid that rigmarole – for several reasons.
+About half of Sentry’s users are in multiple Sentry organizations, and those organizations can now be in different data centers.
+Imagine having to wait for an email link every time you wanted to switch organizations?

-> 💡 Fun Fact: ~50% of Sentry’s users are in multiple sentry organizations

-We built with all of those users in mind.
+So we built with all of those users in mind.
 We didn’t want to disrupt your ability to seamlessly toggle between Sentry organizations anywhere in the world.

 ![An organization picker from sentry.io](/images/3m-dollar-dropdown/orgpicker.png)

-> 💡 Another Fun Fact: 1000s of organizations link the same 3rd party integration target with multiple organizations

-This could be because a company has multiple Sentry organizations that share a single GitHub account or Slack workspace, or a parent company which has many subsidiaries that all share a Jira instance.
-Whatever their workflows, we didn’t want to break them just because they opt to have organizations in multiple locales.
+We also have 1000s of organizations that share the same 3rd party integration target with multiple Sentry organizations.
+Sometimes several teams within a company will create their own Sentry orgniazations but share a single GitHub account or Slack workspace.
+Or a parent company can have many subsidiaries (each with their own Sentry organization) that all share a Jira instance.
+We didn’t want to break any of these customer workflows just because customers opt to have organizations in multiple locales.

+We worked hard to design a solution to maintain these optimal experiences, and that was as backward compatibile and as fault-tolerant as possible.

 # An architecture that optimizes for UX